Peter Scott (Australian footballer)

 Peter Scott (24 March 1931 – 15 May 2023) was a former Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

-Scott was recruited form University Blacks and played the first two games of the 1950 season.
+Scott was recruited from University Blacks and played the first two games of the 1950 season.
 After two games in which Hawthorn were badly beaten, first by Geelong and then St. Kilda, Scott realised that he was not up to the VFL standard required and he retired as a nineteen year old.